 We use local subcontractors to conduct surveys in the north of Scotland, and this reduces the number of miles to travel.
-It is also an important part of supporting jobs for rural communities (where many of our sites are located) and this is a key consideration in line with Scottish Government's focus on there being a just transition to net zero.
+It is also an important part of supporting jobs for rural communities

+(where many of our sites are located) and this is a key consideration in line with Scottish Government's focus on a just transition to net zero.
 We are working with our subcontractors to make sure they have the information about EVs and chargepoint installation to make it easy for them to transition to EVs when they can.
-With legislation in place that states petrol and diesel cars will be banned in 2030 and hybrids outlawed from 2035, the advice we are providing sub-contractors is timely and will help with future decision making.